jdelrue/info_grid/docs/roadmap/readme.md

 - FreeFlow Biz (ERP system with CRM, …) based on Odoo
 - FreeFlow Publish (wiki & web publishing system)

-Everyone will be able to provision their own private version of above described apps on top of the grid.
+Everyone will be able to provide their private version of above-described apps on top of the grid.
 All integrated with our 3bot mobile app.

 ### NEW: Blockchain As A Service

-Help resolve the blockchain dilema problem.
+Help resolve the blockchain dilemma problem.

-- Run HyperLedger (ethereum compatible), Rivine (our own) on top of our TFGrid (more blockchains to follow)
+- Run HyperLedger (Ethereum compatible), Rivine (our own) on top of our TFGrid (more blockchains to follow)
 - Human empowered blockchain: together with friends launch a blockchain, no-one can access or manipulate the blockchain, consensus required between the group to start or invalidate the blockchain.
-- Benefits: easy = deploy a blockchain<5 min, cost effective, much more secure (no-one can interact with the code), real decentralized
+- Benefits: easy = deploy a blockchain<5 min, cost-effective, much more secure (no-one can interact with the code), real decentralized

 ### NEW: BCDB = BlockChain DataBase